unbxd/autosuggest/README.md

 			,'category':3 //show 3 from category
 			,'color':3 //show 3 from color
 		}
+		//update title or header value here
+		,header: ''
+		//give HBS template here.
+		,tpl: ''
 	},
     ```
-- **topQueries** : It takes an object with single property count.
-This will help in setting the number of top-queries shown to user.
+- **topQueries** : This will help in setting the number of top-queries shown to user.
+This value takes an object with different properties as explained below.

+    ```javascript
+    ,topQueries:{
+		count: 2 //number of top queries to be shown
+		//update title or header value here
+		,header: ''
+		//give HBS template here.
+		,tpl: ''
+	}
+    ```
-- **keywordSuggestions** : It takes an object with single property count.
-This will help in setting the number of keyword-suggests shown to user.
+- **keywordSuggestions** : This will help in setting the number of keyword-suggests shown to user.
+This value takes an object with different properties as explained below.

+    ```javascript
+    ,keywordSuggestions:{
+		count: 2 //number of keyword suggestions to be shown
+		//update title or header value here
+		,header: ''
+		//give HBS template here.
+		,tpl: ''
+	}
+    ```
 - **popularProducts** : This value takes an object with different properties as explained below.

     ```javascript